yuvalmGS/gigaspaces-wiki-jekyll/xap97net/sqlquery.markdown

 # Overview

-The **{{SqlQuery}}** class is used to query the space using SQL-like syntax.
+The **`SqlQuery`** class is used to query the space using SQL-like syntax.
 This query can be passed as a template to the Read, Take, ReadMultiple, TakeMultiple, Count and Clear operations, as well as a template when registering for notification.

 # Usage

-An {{SqlQuery}} is composed from the **type** of entry to query, an **expression** in a SQL syntax and optionally one or more **parameters** which provide values for the expression.
+An `SqlQuery` is composed from the **type** of entry to query, an **expression** in a SQL syntax and optionally one or more **parameters** which provide values for the expression.

 #### Example 1